UjjwalGarai/html-intermediate-tutorial/README.md

 - Update the screenshot file paths like `./screenshots/list-view.png` and `./screenshots/table-view.png` based on your actual folder structure.
 - The **Data** section code snippet includes only the first region.
 Feel free to add the rest if needed.

+## Hosting on GitHub Pages
+This project is hosted on GitHub Pages and can be accessed at: [URL](https://ujjwalgarai.github.io/html-intermediate-tutorial/)